Qwacktuz/gamejam26/README.md

 # GameJam 26 submisison

-"Aquapaw" is our submission for the GameJam 2026 competition at campus.
+"Aquapaw" is our submission for the 48 hour GameJam 2026 competition at campus.
 This is our first time making a game with graphic design, audio design and awesome Celeste-like movement.

 **Made by**